vsieplus/AI-CS/data/README.md

 ## Creating a dataset

 To specify a custom subset of charts you can create a dataset.
-Calling `bash build_dataset.sh` will call `processing/dataset_json.py` with the specified parameters, which include difficulty levels, chart type (single/double), song bpm, song type (arcade/remix/...) and more.
+This is done by calling `processing/build_dataset.py` which takes various filtering parameters, which include difficulty levels, chart type (single/double), song bpm, song type (arcade/remix/...) and more.
 You may customize these parameters to build your own datasets.
 This script will also prompt you for a dataset **name** and ask which packs to choose songs and charts from.

 The resulting file will be stored in `dataset/subsets/name.json` and will act as metadata to be used when training is initiated for a particular model (see `train/`).